-Note: it is only possible to print A4 and A3 - you cannot send posters or other specialised printing using this method.
-Also, when sending to print via email there is a file size limit of 16MB.
+Note: it is only possible to print A4 via email, and A4 and A3 via the website.
+You cannot send posters or other specialised printing using this method.
+Also, when sending to print via email there is a file size limit of 50MB.

 Send your file as an attachment from your University email account to:

 - email@example.com (for black and white) or

 - firstname.lastname@example.org (for colour)

 Once you have emailed your attachment, the print job will be sent to the queue for release using Follow-You printing.
 You will receive an email telling you this – it may take several minutes for the email to arrive if the print job is large or the service is busy.
 You can then release your printing from the Ricoh printer as normal.

 - Only the attachment (not the email body) is sent to the queue.